-The Australian Criminal Intelligence Commission Board—representing Commonwealth, State and Territory law enforcement and key national security and regulatory agencies—is a unified force against nationally significant crime.
+The Australian Criminal Intelligence Commission Board—representing Commonwealth, state and territory law enforcement and key national security and regulatory agencies—is a unified force against nationally significant crime.

-The Board can determine, in writing, any conditions or restrictions in relation to providing nationally coordinated criminal history checks, disclosing national policing information, and approving a body as an accredited body.
+The board can determine, in writing, any conditions or restrictions in relation to providing nationally coordinated criminal history checks, disclosing national policing information, and approving a body as an accredited body.

-- Commissioner, Australian Federal Police (Chair)
+- Commissioner, Australian Federal Police (chair)

-- Secretary, Australian Government Attorney-General’s Department
+- Secretary, Department of Home Affairs

 - Commissioner, Australian Border Force